daegalus/dart-uuid/README.md

 1. Open a command line and cd to your projects root folder
 2. In your pubspec, add an entry for dart-uuid to your dependencies (example below)
 3. pub install
-4. If you wish to run tests, go into packages/dart-uuid/ and run 'dart test/uuid_test.dart'
+4. If you wish to run tests, go into packages/dart-uuid/ and run 'dart test'

 ### Pubspec